The main distinguishing feature of MAM and MRF technologies is a different polishing substance-instrument:

-Conclusion on item 6: Equipment for MAM is easier in construction, user-friendly in exploitation and maintenance.
+Conclusion on section 6: Equipment for MAM is easier in construction, user-friendly in exploitation and maintenance.

 The polishing process productivity is determined by a range of factors (see table below).

-Conclusion on item 7: MAM process is many times more productive than MRF process.
+Conclusion on section 7: MAM process is many times more productive than MRF process.

 MAM technology and MRF technology both ensure the formation of the nanorelief of the surface with roughness height of less than 20 angstroms, which corresponds to a few atomic layers.
 (For example: lattice constant of silicon a = 5.41 angstroms.)